Manual Therapy for Neck Pain

 Manual therapy is sometimes used for neck pain.
 A review of multiple studies shows that exercise and mobilization, either separate or used together, are likely to be helpful in the treatment of nonspecific neck pain.
 (Pain is "nonspecific" when its cause isn't clear.)
 A combination of exercise and manual therapy is likely to work the best.1 And manual therapy may be better than medicine for relieving nonspecific neck pain.2

-Most manual therapy is safe.
-But manipulation is not recommended if you have nerve-related problems that are very severe or getting worse.
+Manipulation is not recommended if you have nerve-related problems that are very severe or getting worse.

 Before you try manual therapy for neck pain, think about the following: